rglazebrook/NES-C64/README.md

 ## Caveats and Gotchas
  1. After assembling, my start button didn't want to engage.
 I solved this by added a bit of [conductive copper tape](https://smile.amazon.com/gp/product/B01MR5DSCM/) to the bottom of the button to increase conductivity; after that, everything worked perfectly.
  2. Be sure that the components are on the _opposite_ side of the board as the button contacts.
 This ensures there's plenty of room for the buttons.
  3. This is my first PCB design ever.
-If you're good at this board and think, "well, that was a dumb decision" -- you're probably right!
+If you're good at this stuff and think, "well, that was a dumb decision" -- you're probably right!
 Feel free to let me know what I could do to improve the board.
-I would love for future versions to be as good as they can be!
+I would love for future revisions to be as good as they can be!

+## Questions You Might Have

+### Can I use any old Atari-style cable?
+Sure, as long as it has the right wires going to the right pins.
+The original C64 joysticks often only used 6 wires (up, down, left, right, fire, ground), but this design uses a 7th wire (5v) to power the timer chip.
+With no power, up/down/left/right/B should all still work, but the select/start/A buttons will do nothing.

+### Will this work on (insert old system that uses Atari controllers here)?
+Maybe!
+I don't have other old systems to test with.
+The only caveat is, as before, it needs to provide 5v DC on the proper pin to power the timer circuit.

+### This seems neat, but I lack the time/equipment/energy to build this myself.
+Can I just buy it?
+Let me know!
+I'm toying with the idea of setting up an online storefront of some sort to sell a few pre-built versions.